 Type 1 – Electric Forklifts (batteries power electric forklifts)

 - Check the battery restraints

-- Electrolytes must be at proper levels (wear personal protective equipment like rubber gloves, apron, and face shield when checking electrolytes) – Electrolytes allow energy to flow between the truck and battery, if they aren’t at proper levels, your lifts performance will suffer (or it just won’t run).
+- Electrolytes must be at proper levels (wear personal protective equipment like rubber gloves, apron, and face shield when checking electrolytes) – Electrolytes allow energy to flow between the truck and battery.
+If they aren’t at proper levels, your lifts performance will suffer (or it just won’t run).

 - The hood latch should be secure – You don’t want a hood flying open and causing accidents.
 You also want to keep the hood secured to prevent debris/damage to the engine and all the other parts under there.

-Type 2 – Internal Combustion Forkliftss
+Type 2 – Internal Combustion Forklifts

-- Check engine oil and engine coolant – The engine is one of the most expensive parts on a forklift and keeping fluid at the right levels keeps the engine healthy
+- Check engine oil and engine coolant – The engine is one of the most expensive parts on a forklift and keeping fluid at the right levels keeps the engine healthy.

 - Check the brake fluid

 - Belts and hoses must be in good shape